-Manual Zero and Gain Controls - Initial Settings (See also Sections 3.90 and 5.10)
+Manual Zero and Gain Electronic Controls - Initial Settings (See also Sections 3.90 and 5.10)

 The programming of these 2 controls is described more fully in section 3.90.
-They are the electronic settings which are used during automastering in order to accomplish mastering without having to re-adjust the pneumatic gain and zero controls.
+They are the electronic settings which are used during automastering in order to accomplish calibration.
 Each control ranges in value from -2000 to +2000.
-It is important, especially when first setting up a new part, to begin with these controls in a near central position (0 + -300 for example).
+It is important, especially when first setting up a new part, to begin with these controls in a near central position (0 +/- 300 for example).
 This will give the automastering process the maximum amount of available control movement without "maxing out" the control.
-When in normal measurement mode, the relative position of these 2 controls is always shown near the bottom of the LCD display by means of 2 horizontal bar graphs.
+When in normal measurement mode, the relative position of these 2 controls is always shown near the bottom of the LCD display by means of 2 horizontal bar graphs for each of the A and B channels.
 Avoid operating the column with either control at an extreme position.